backstage/community-plugins/workspaces/orchestrator/plugins/orchestrator/api-report.md

 import { WorkflowDefinition } from '@backstage-community/plugin-orchestrator-common';
 import { WorkflowExecutionResponse } from '@backstage-community/plugin-orchestrator-common';
 import { WorkflowInputSchemaResponse } from '@backstage-community/plugin-orchestrator-common';
-import { WorkflowOverview } from '@backstage-community/plugin-orchestrator-common';
+import { WorkflowOverviewDTO } from '@backstage-community/plugin-orchestrator-common';
-import { WorkflowOverviewListResult } from '@backstage-community/plugin-orchestrator-common';
+import { WorkflowOverviewListResultDTO } from '@backstage-community/plugin-orchestrator-common';

 // Warning: (ae-missing-release-tag) "EditorViewKind" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //